KEEN Rose Review

 The Rose is an average scorer in this category.
-The rubber outsole features funky multidirectional lugs that look like they might offer serious grip, but, unfortunately, the lugs are too shallow, and the sole material is a bit too slick to really deliver on this promise.
+The rubber outsole features funky multidirectional lugs that look like they might offer serious grip, but, unfortunately, the lugs are too shallow.
+The sole material is a bit too slick to really deliver on this promise.
 The footbed also gets very slippery when wet.
 The Rose offers much better traction than a smooth-bottomed fashion sandal, but it can't compete with technical models in this review.

 Are you sick of fiddling with a bunch of straps to get your sandal to fit just so?
 Then the Rose might be the model for you!
 It has a single adjustable velcro ankle strap, and that's it.
 On the upside, this makes adjustment very easy, and this sandal can be tightened or loosened one-handed in seconds.
 On the downside, the non-adjustable toe box means that narrow-footed wearers will be sloshing around in this sandal, while the very wide-footed may get their feet pinched.

 The Rose has a thick sole that's fairly flexible, so it accommodates lumps and bumps in the trail while still feeling stable.
 However, because it is wide and largely non-adjustable, there's a lot of side-to-side play, especially for those with narrow feet.
 This is exacerbated when these sandals are worn with a heavy pack, which increases weight and instability.

 Provided it fits your foot shape, the Rose is a fine option for nature walks, casual bike rides, and hanging out around town.
 Given that it's not adjustable and doesn't perform well in very technical terrain, we wouldn't recommend this as a primary hiking sandal or a backpacking option.
 That said, it's more stylish and pared-down than its Keen siblings, so wearers are more likely to comfortably transition this model from an easy trail walk to a restaurant patio.